plantuml-stdlib/C4-PlantUML/README.md

 ### Dynamic diagram

   - Import: `!include https://raw.githubusercontent.com/plantuml-stdlib/C4-PlantUML/master/C4_Dynamic.puml`
-  - Additional Macros (based on the component diagram macros):
+  - Additional Macros (based on component diagram macros):
-    - `RelIndex(index, from, to, label, ?tags, ?link)`
     - (lowercase) `increment($offset=1)`: increase current index (procedure which has no direct output)
     - (lowercase) `setIndex($new_index)`: set the new index (procedure which has no direct output)
     - `LastIndex()`: return the last used index (function which can be used as argument)